gshipley/summitlab14/Chapters/11-Creating_PHP_applications.md

 ###**.git directory**

-If you are not familiar with the git revision control system, this is where information about the git repositories that you will be interacting with is stored.
+If you are not familiar with the Git revision control system, this is where information about the git repositories that you will be interacting with is stored.
 For instance, to list all of the repositories that you are currently setup to use for this project, issue the following command:

 	$ cat .git/config

-You should see the following information which specifies the URL for our repository that is hosted on the OpenShift Enterprise node host:
+You should see the following information, which specifies the URL for our repository that is hosted on the OpenShift Enterprise node host:

 	[core]
 		repositoryformatversion = 0